A2va/xmake-rs/README.md

 The XMake executable is assumed to be `xmake` unless the `XMAKE` environmental variable is set.
+There is some examples in the `tests` folder of the repo.

+## Difference from cmake-rs

+Generally speaking, xmake-rs is very similar to cmake-rs, but there are two advantages:
+* Xmake is known to be simpler than CMake, and includes an integrated package manager, making it easier to integrate dependencies...
+* With cmake-rs you have to configure your `rustc-link-lib` and `rustc-link-search` yourself.
+This is not necessary with xmake-rs.

+Broadly speaking, xmake-rs is very similar to cmake-rs, but there are two advantages:
+* Xmake is known to be simpler than cmake, with a built-in package manager so using is part
+* Xmake-rs supports automatic linking, so it is no longer necessary to use `rustc-link-lib' and `rustc-link-search' as in cmake-rs.

+## Cross-Compilation Support

 If you need to cross-compile your project, xmake provides a built-in package manager that can set up the emscripten or Android NDK toolchains.
 The first two lines of the code snippet below enter a single package environment, overwriting the previous environment.
 However, the last line enters both the emscripten and NDK environments simultaneously.
 ```